-It's worth considering these risk management points:
+It's worth considering the following risk management points.

-- Doctors who work in an acute admissions area should have a protocol so that abnormal test results and tests which are diagnostically important are followed up even if the patient has been transferred to another hospital.
+- Doctors who work in an acute admissions area should have a protocol so that abnormal test results and tests that are diagnostically important are followed up even if the patient has been transferred to another hospital.

 - Patients' notes should clearly record what tests have been requested.

 - If you run an out-patient clinic, consider implementing a manual or computerised system to track test results of patients you're particularly concerned about, or would like to attend for follow-up or review.
 Periodically check and annotate this list.
 Some trusts have implemented computer systems to enable doctors to do this.